-In Sep 2018, a new cohort of 80 primary students from four primary schools began their Sm-ART Youth journey and are currently in the project’s final year.
-Through constant year-round exposure to diverse arts disciplines in and outside of the classroom, the project enables underprivileged primary students to nurture a questioning habit of mind, to understand the self and beyond, and to locate meaning in their young lives.
+The 2018-2020 cohort marked the end of the project.
+Sm-ART Youth has enabled in total 155 underprivileged primary students to nurture a questioning habit of mind, to understand the self and beyond, and to locate meaning in their young lives.

 Christian & Missionary Alliance Sun Kei Primary School (Ping Shek)